The Afterdrop is a continued cooling of a person’s core temperature during the initial stages of rewarming from hypothermia.

 Take Spare Clothing

 Whether it’s a bag of spare jumpers and jackets that sit in your car.
-Or perhaps a Pro Change Jacket which is handy to throw on as soon as you get off the water or back from a wild dog walk.
+Or perhaps a Pro Change Robe, which is handy to throw on as soon as you get off the water or back from a wild dog walk.
 If you have room it’s always worth taking spare clothing with you.
 If you’re out on your paddle board, the Deck Bag has plenty of room to store a spare Performance Top Layer, wooly hat or towelling change robe.

 Are you wearing the correct clothing?